Taking a Shot With Anti-Vaxxers

 We have to remember: we’re never going to reach everyone who distrusts vaccines.
 Many of the most vehement anti-vaxxers deliberately post lies in order to push those who sit on the fence into dangerous territory.
 We may never know their true motivations.
 But it’s the fence-sitters we care about.
 Over time and through patient conversation, maybe we can steer their beliefs in a new direction.

 Rachel Alter graduated from the Accelerated MPH program at Columbia Public Health in December 2018.
 Her primary interests include infectious disease, pandemic control, disease eradication, and vaccination communication.
 She received her BA in neuroscience with a minor in writing from Colgate University in 2013.
-Rachel's work on dispeling myths around vaccines has also appeared on The Hill and New York Daily News.
+Rachel's work on dispeling myths around vaccines has also appeared on The Hill, New York Daily News, and The Guardian.